ardagnir/vizardry/README.md

         git pull origin master

-    Sometimes it can be a good idea to take a quick look at a plugin's README when updating, to do so, add the following to your vimrc:
+    Sometimes it can be a good idea to take a quick look at a plugin's README or git log when updating, to do so, add the following to your vimrc:

         let g:VizardryViewReadmeOnEvolve=1

-    `:Evolve` will then prompt ask you to display readme each time a plugin is upgraded.
+    `:Evolve` will then ask you to display readme or log each time a plugin is upgraded.

     `:Evolve` is also able to upgrade plugin downloaded from vim.org, to do so,